 When Rowling has Harry use soft magic to resolve conflict in the first half of the series it’s usually either a piece of magic that the readers have watched him learn (e.g. patronus), or a new piece of magic that was strongly foreshadowed (e.g. priori incantatem).
 This keeps the soft magic solution from feeling like an obvious cheat.

 The connection between Harry and Voldemort’s brother wands is foreshadowed in the first book when Harry buys his wand from Ollivander.
-Rowling reminds us of this connection when Ollivander inspects each champion’s wand before the start of the Triwizard Tournament in ‘Goblet of Fire’, before showing the effects of the connection – priori incantatem.
+Rowling reminds us of this connection when Ollivander inspects each champion’s wand before the start of the Triwizard Tournament in ‘Goblet of Fire’, before showing the effects of the connection – priori incantatem – during the climax in the graveyard.

 But sometimes Harry isn’t aware of a soft magic solution until Dumbledore explains it after the fact. (e.g. Lily’s protection that destroys Quirrel in ‘Philosopher’s Stone’, and the mind connection between Harry and Voldemort in ‘Order of the Phoenix’).
-‘After the fact’ magic is usually less satisfying than learned and foreshadowed magic, but can’t be anticipated.
+‘After the fact’ magic is usually less satisfying than learned and foreshadowed magic, but still effective as a plot device because readers can seldom can anticipate it.

 Soft Magic is Unpredictable But Risky

-Rowling has to sustain conflict between Harry and Voldemort across 7 mammoth books, so she needs to keep injecting freshness and surprise into her magic system along the way to keep us engaged.
+Rowling must sustain conflict between Harry and Voldemort across 7 mammoth books, so she needs to keep injecting freshness and surprise into her magic system along the way to keep readers engaged.
 Using soft magic that is foreshadowed but not explained sustains the sense of wonder and mystery that Rowling needs to keep her plot twisty and unpredictable.

-Soft magic can be more interesting, but it risks internal inconsistency.
+Soft magic can be more interesting, but comes with the inherent risk of internal inconsistency.
 Its unpredictability can create plot holes within the story and illogical effects within the magic system (e.g. patronus and imperius curse).
-Rowling’s heavier use of soft magic in second half of the series creates more frequent plot holes and wildly inconsistent magic between books.
+Rowling’s heavier use of soft magic in second half of the series creates more frequent plot holes in the last 3 books and wildly inconsistent magic between the earlier and later novels.

 Magic Serves the Story